Copycat Ruth Chris Sweet Potato Casserole Recipe!

 How do I get sweet potatoes creamy and fluffy?

-Use a potato masher to get the sweet potatoes to just the right, creamy (but not over processed or gluey) texture.
+Using a regular potato masher to get the sweet potatoes to just the right, creamy (but not over processed or gluey) texture.
 If you were to use a hand-mixer they would become a little over-processed.
 I would recommend sticking to the potato masher.
 It’s much easier to gauge the right texture this way.

 Both.
 (That’s the safe answer.)
 This is a hotly contested question.
 Ingredients for sweet potato pie and sweet potato casserole are identical.
 One is considered a side and the other a dessert.
 Both pie and casserole contain quite a bit of sugar and sweetness, therefore making it a reasonable contender for a dessert.